Your healthcare malpractice policy may no longer cover AI.

 - Future-proofing if the practice ever adds Medicare, joins a federally-funded program, or merges into a covered entity

-reduced scope — focused on patient-facing financial disclosure and direct-pay medical-necessity documentation rather than CMS billing posture.
+How the engagement adapts: the scope statement explicitly notes the payer model.
+Domain 6 (Insurance & Coding Defensibility) is reviewed at reduced scope — focused on patient-facing financial disclosure and direct-pay medical-necessity documentation rather than CMS billing posture.
 Domains 1–5 are evaluated in full because they're triggered by clinical AI use, not by payer model.
+Same certificate, scope-adjusted report.

 Every engagement — whether it ends in certification, conditional pass, or non-certification — is governed by the confidentiality terms of the engagement letter.
 Sentinel Risk Group does not disclose the existence or outcome of any assessment to third parties absent your written authorization or valid legal process.